rob-luke/Neuroimaging.jl/docs/src/assr/examples.md

 ## Reading data

-The following code reads a steady state response recording stored in biosemi data fromat.
+The following code reads a steady state response recording stored in biosemi data format.
 The function extracts standard steady state parameters from the file name.

 ```@example fileread